 The Motion-Point indicates the motion of the Belt.

-Add a rotating-Part : its Pin-Joint at the centre-Point of an Arc in the sketch-loop.
+Add a rotating-Part : its Pin-Joint at the center-Point of an Arc in the sketch-loop.
 The rotating-Part becomes a Pulley.

 The rotating-Part may be:

-Use [see the Command-Manager to select the correct elements].
+See the Command-Manager to select the correct elements.

 - or -